equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 Avoid using the same passphrase for more than one account.
 That way if one passphrase is compromised hackers won't be able to exploit the rest of your accounts because you used your password  for all of your online services.
 A good way to keep track of many unique and complex passwords is to use a password managers like Keepass X, Last Pass and 1pass.

 **KEEP IT FRESH**
 Change your passphrase on a regular basis, preferably at least once every three to six months based on your risk assessment.
 Some people get quite attached to a particular passphrase and never change it.
 This is a bad idea.
 The longer you keep one password, the more opportunity others have to figure it out.
-Also, if someone is able to use your stolen password to access your information and services without you knowing about it, they will continue to do so until you change the password.<sup>2</sup>
+Also, if someone is able to use your stolen password to access your information and services without you knowing about it, they will continue to do so until you change the password.<a href="#index2"><sup>2</sup></a>